Join my community and get a

 The new thing is subscriptions.
 People used to just subscribe to magazines and not much else.
 Now you can buy a subscription to anything you can imagine – furnace filters, laundry detergent, fishing lures, makeup, shavers, socks, etc. etc. You can try to convince me otherwise (with actual data), but I don’t see how anyone is spending less money using a subscription service.

-If you're in a financial struggle, cancel ALL your subscriptions.
+If you’re in a financial struggle, cancel ALL your subscriptions.
 You can buy furnace filters at Lowes, and a new razor at Walmart.
-You can't afford these luxuries right now.
+You can’t afford these luxuries right now.
+Use an app like Ask Trim, here is my ask trim review for assistant on how to use it.

 With cell phones, there isn’t a real need for a home phone anymore.
 If you really want a home phone, Republic wireless has cell phone plans for $15/mo.
 And you can just keep the phone at home.